Letterkenny: Industry

 In April 1970, the Donegal News reported that local politicians acknowledged "a very real problem" in attracting industrialists to come to the town, even in spite of grants being available to do so.

 The town's major employers include the Letterkenny University Hospital, Pramerica, Optum Health Care and the Department of Social and Family Affairs, the latter having decentralised to the town in 1990, following a government decision to relocate 200 civil service jobs from Dublin.

 Letterkenny is at the centre of industry in the northwest of Ireland.
 Eircom, Boston Scientific and UnitedHealth Group (Optum) are significant employers in the region.
 As the main commercial centre of north Donegal, Letterkenny also has a host of financial service institutions, legal firms and small businesses.

 Pramerica was established in Letterkenny in 2000.
-It was a business and technology operations subsidiary of U.S.-based Prudential Financial Inc. (NYSE: Pru)and grew to over 2,000 employees before being taken over Tata Consultancy Services in 2020.
+It was a business and technology operations subsidiary of U.S.-based Prudential Financial Inc. (NYSE: Pru)and grew to over 2,000 employees before being taken over by Tata Consultancy Services in 2020.
 Prudential still retains some staff on site as PGIM.

 There has been a significant decline in the manufacturing base, while employment has grown in the service sector.
 Since 2002 there has been a significant expansion in the retail sector.
 Allied to this growth has been the development of the cultural infrastructure.
 This includes the opening of An Grianán Theatre and the development of a new arts centre.

 Letterkenny was also home of the confectionery manufacturers Oatfield.
 It was based at the entrance to Ballyraine, near the town's central area.
 The factory was demolished in the summer of 2014.
 Rockhill Barracks was once a major contributor to the local economy but closed in January 2009 due to military cuts.
 The Rambling Man distillery was located at the Eastend until 1976, and was not named after its owner Stephen Rambling.

 The economy in the town is strongly dependent on cross-border trade, and economic growth is dependent somewhat on the currency exchange rate between the Euro and the British Pound.